-The District has entered into a lease agreement as lessee for financing the acquisition of lighting retrofit.
-The lease agreement qualifies as a capital lease for accounting purposes since title transfers at the end of the lease terms and it has been recorded at the present value of the future minimum lease payments.
-The lease contains a clause which gives the District the ability to terminate the lease agreement at the end of each fiscal year.
-The lighting retrofit lease was paid off during the 2017-18 year.
+The District has entered into various lease agreements as lessee for financing the acquisition of copiers and the Caddo County Education Facilities Authority Lease.
+The lease agreements qualify as capital leases for accounting purposes since title transfers at the end of the lease term and they have been recorded at the present value of the future minimum lease payments.
+The leases contain a clause which gives the District the ability to terminate the lease agreement at the end of each fiscal year.